AxdeKlerk/Searchlight-Promotions-2/README.md

 **Lesson learnt - commit and sync before doing anything else!**

+Throughout the project I have used the deployment of the website to test to see what the site looks like in real time.
+I have also used 'dev tools' consistently to try and identify the errors in the code and how to make the correct changes in order to fix issues.

-The following other bugs were identified and resolved (in no particular order)
+The following bugs were identified and resolved (in no particular order):

- + Carousel images weren't loading smoothly - a closing div was incorrectly positioned,
+**Problem:** the carousel images weren't loading smoothly **Cause:** misplaced closing div
+**Resolution:** moved closing div to the correct line

- + Carousel images taking a long time to load - compressed image files,
+**Problem:** carousel images taking a long time to load **Cause:** image sizes too big
+**Resolution:** used Optimizilla to compress files

- + Scaling was not responsive - changed media query breakpoints inline with BootStraps breakpopints,
+**Problem:** scaling was not responsive
+**Cause:** media query breakpoints out of sync with BootStrap's breakpoints **Resolution:** changed media queries to match BootStrap's breakpoints

+**Problem:** margins not lining up
- + Margins not aligning - added offsets
+**Cause:** container columns not consistent **Resolution:** added offsets

- + Continued to have problems with readme file creating a branch - fellow student advised me to work in Git rather than GitHub
+**Problem:** continued to have problems with readme file creating a branch **Cause:** editing my readme file in GitHub **Resolution:** started editing the readme fil in Git

+**Problem:** resizing the extra extra small media queries to reduce title size **Cause:** caching
+**Resolution:** deleted cookies and cache, and hard refreshed

 ## 8. Testing and Deployment
 Deployement was done early following lesson in a Code Institute Soft Ware Development Xourse that stated the importance of early deployment to get a sense of what the website looks like as you develop the code.
-At the time of writing there had been 193 deployments.
+At the time of writing there had been 225 deployments.

+As I went along I tested the website on my phone and laptop using both Google and Brave (a Google based browser), as well as testing it in MS Edge on my work laptop.
+I tested the site for responsiveness continually in Google and Brave as I went along.
+I only tested it in Ms Edge once I had completed it.
+Other than my own testing two seperate methods were also used for testing purposes: informal and formal testing.

+ 1. Informal manuel (live) testing was done through friends and family who use different OS and devices, for feedback.
+In particular my girlfriend tested the site on Firefox on her laptop and on her mobile (which dates back to a pre 2018 model).
+My parents tested the site on their Google tablet and Amazon Kindle.
+And 3 close friends tested the site on the different Apple devices (2 phones and 1 laptop).

-Testing of the website was validated using the W3C Validation tools.
+ 2. Formal testing of the website was validated using the W3C Validation tools.
 The fisrt validation of my html code resulted in 17 errors as seen here:

 ![image of first html validation report with errors](doc/images/first-html-validation-index.png)